zhaosm/interactive-lstm/README.md

 (pre_procession.py is written under py3, while the other parts under py2)

-the sketch of model is under designs/
+the description and a sketch of model is under designs/